Components

 Default Props

-You may have noticed in the preceding examples that we used object destructuring on the props parameter for convenience.
-You can further assign default values to specific props using JavaScript’s default value syntax.
+Because we use object destructuring, you can further assign default values to specific props using JavaScript’s default value syntax.

 function Greeting({name="World"}) {